llamaha/zedtutor/lessons/01_basics/01_welcome.md

 - ✅ Discover features as you type
 - ✅ Faster than navigating menus

+### 🔍 Important: Context-Sensitive Commands
+**The Command Palette shows different commands based on your current context.** For example:
+- `editor: undo` only appears if you've made changes to undo
+- Git commands only appear in git repositories
+- Some commands require specific file types or situations

+This is actually helpful - it prevents clutter and shows only relevant actions!

 ## 🏃 Exercise 1: Opening the Command Palette

 **Your first task:**